ardanwan/CLS-Hackathon/Computational Biology/Assignment.md

 decided based on a fitness comparison made by choosing either strategy.
 The payoff the activated neutrophil gets from playing with all its immediate neighbors is reduced by the cost of the remaining ITMs in the system.
+The final pay-off that decides the startegy to adopt is thus
+- (Payoff from Neurophil game with all necrotic/apoptotic neighbours) - e<sup>αITMS<sub>remaining</sub></sup>
+When the payoff for going into apoptosis is exactly the same as deciding on necrosis, the activated neutrophil takes the apoptotic pathway.
+We model it this way because we assume that apoptosis is the default pathway that neutrophils take with or without inflammation.
+It is after all a type of programmed death that take place regardless of the intensity of inflammation